CNR-ISMAR/iws/docs/geoportal/managing_layers/uploading_layers.rst

 | The *Layer* is the main resource type inside a geographic repository.
 A layer represents spatial information so it can be displayed inside a map.
 | To better understand what we are talking about let's upload your first layer.

+.. warning:: Only authenticated users can upload data into GeoNode.

 The *Layer Uploading* page can be reached from the :guilabel:`Upload Layer` button in the :ref:`finding-layers` page.

 .. figure:: img/layer_upload_layer.png